pc2/CustoNN2/projectplan/Intel_Openvino_Findings.md

 ## Findings
 - Inference Engine source code for FGPA processing wasn't found in the repository.
-- Supports only ARRIA 10, we need check for possibilities to run on Stratix 10 FPGAs
+- Supports only ARRIA 10, we need to check for possibilities to run on Stratix 10 FPGAs
-- When installed locally,
+- Findings when installed locally are,
 - Case1:
-dataset: ImageNet
+    - dataset: ImageNet
-Model: Inception V4 model
+    - Model: Inception V4 model
-Accuracy: Great
+    - Accuracy: Great
-Average processing time on CPU per Image: 100+ms Average processing time on CPU for a batch of 9images: 750+ms
+    - Average processing time on CPU per Image: 100+ms
+    - Average processing time on CPU for a batch of 9images: 750+ms

 - Case2:
- dataset: ImageNet
+    - dataset: ImageNet
-Model: Resnet 101
+    - Model: Resnet 101
-Accuracy: poor
+    - Accuracy: poor
-Average processing time on CPU per Image: 100+ms Average processing time on CPU for a batch of 7images: 588+ms
+    - Average processing time on CPU per Image: 100+ms
+    - Average processing time on CPU for a batch of 7images: 588+ms

 ## Members
-- Nikhitha Shiwaswamy
+- Nikhitha Shivaswamy
 - Rushikesh Nagle